bendrendel/bd-custom-tailors/README.md

 # BD Custom Tailors

-Basic landing page for a fictional tailoring company
+Example of a basic landing page for a fictional tailoring company